avaneev/biteopt/README.md

 ## Introduction ##

-BITEOPT is a free open-source stochastic non-linear bound-constrained derivative-free optimization strategy (heuristic).
+BITEOPT is a free open-source stochastic non-linear bound-constrained derivative-free optimization method (heuristic or strategy).
 The name "BiteOpt" is an acronym for "BITmask Evolution OPTimization".

-The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of multi-dimensional test functions.
+The benefit of this method is a relatively high robustness: it can successfully optimize a wide range of multi-dimensional test functions.
 Another benefit is a low convergence time which depends on the complexity of the objective function.
 Hard (multi-modal) problems may require many optimization attempts to reach optimum.

-Instead of iterating through different "starting guesses" to find optimum like in deterministic strategies, this strategy requires optimization attempts (runs) with different random seeds.
+Instead of iterating through different "starting guesses" to find optimum like in deterministic methods, this method requires optimization attempts (runs) with different random seeds.
 The stochastic nature of the method allows it to automatically "fall" into different competing minima with each run.
-If there are no competing minima in a function (or the true/global minimum is rogue and cannot be detected), this strategy in absolute majority of runs will return the same optimum.
+If there are no competing minima in a function (or the true/global minimum is rogue and cannot be detected), this method in absolute majority of runs will return the same optimum.

 ## Comparison ##

-This "black-box" strategy was tested on 400+ 1-10 dimensional optimization problems and performed well, and it successfully solves even 600-dimensional test problems found in some textbooks.
-Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.
+This "black-box" optimization algorithm was tested on 450+ 1-10 dimensional optimization problems and performed well, and it successfully solves even 600-dimensional test problems found in some textbooks.
+But the main focus of the method is to provide fast solutions for computationally expensive "black-box" problems of medium dimensionality (up to 60).

-This strategy was compared with the results of this paper (on 244 published C non-convex smooth problems, convex and non-convex non-smooth problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp).
+This method was compared with the results of this paper (on 244 published C non-convex smooth problems, convex and non-convex non-smooth problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp).
-This strategy was able to solve 77% of non-convex smooth problems in 10 attempts, 2500 iterations each.
+This method was able to solve 77% of non-convex smooth problems in 10 attempts, 2500 iterations each.
 It comes 2nd in the comparison on non-convex smooth problems (see Fig.9 in the paper).
-With a huge iteration budget (1 million) this strategy solves 95% of problems.
+With a huge iteration budget (up to 1 million) this method solves 95% of problems.

 On a comparable test function suite and conditions outlined at this page:
 [global_optimization](http://infinity77.net/global_optimization/multidimensional.html)
-(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this strategy's success rate is >90% while the average number of objective function evaluations is ~330.
+(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this method's success rate is >90% while the average number of objective function evaluations is ~330.

-At least in these comparisons, this strategy performs better than plain CMA-ES which is also a well-performing stochastic strategy.
+At least in these comparisons, this method performs better than plain CMA-ES which is also a well-performing stochastic optimization method.
+CMA-ES outperforms CBiteOptDeep (e.g. with M=9) on synthetic function sets that involve random coordinate axis rotations and offsets (e.g.
+[BBOB suite](http://coco.gforge.inria.fr/)).
+Plain CBiteOpt lags far behind in such benchmark arrangements.
+However, BiteOpt's development from its inception was based on a wider selection of functions proposed by global optimization researchers, without focus on synthetic transformations.

 ## CBiteOpt (biteopt.h) ##

 BiteOpt optimization class.
-Implements a stochastic non-linear bound-constrained derivative-free optimization strategy.
-It maintains a cost-ordered population list of previously evaluated solutions that are evolved towards a lower cost.
+Implements a stochastic non-linear bound-constrained derivative-free optimization method.
+It maintains a cost-ordered population list of previously evaluated solutions that are evolved towards a lower cost (objective function value).
 On every iteration, the highest-cost solution in the list can be replaced with a new solution, and the list reordered.
-A population of solutions allows the strategy to space solution vectors apart from each other thus making them cover a larger parameter search space collectively.
-Beside that, parameter randomization and the "step in the right direction" operation are used that move the solutions into position with a probabilistically lower objective function value.
+A population of solutions allows the method to space solution vectors apart from each other thus making them cover a larger parameter search space collectively.
+Beside that, a range of parameter randomization and the "step in the right direction" (Differential Evolution "mutation") operations are used that move the solutions into positions with a probabilistically lower objective function value.

 ## CBiteOptDeep (biteopt.h) ##

 Deep optimization class.
 Based on an array of M CBiteOpt objects.
-This "deep" strategy pushes the newly-obtained solution to the next CBiteOpt object which is then optimized.
-This strategy while increasing the convergence time by a factor of about sqrt(M) is able to solve even somewhat noisy non-linear functions.
+This "deep" method pushes the newly-obtained solution to the next CBiteOpt object which is then optimized.
+This method while increasing the convergence time is able to solve complex multi-modal functions.

-This strategy is most effective on noisy functions or functions with noisy fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
-Tests have shown that on smooth functions that have many strongly competing minima this strategy increases the chance to find a global solution by a factor of sqrt(M) relative to the CBiteOpt class, but still requires several runs at different random seeds.
-When using this strategy the iteration budget increases by a factor of sqrt(M), but the number of optimization attempts is reduced by the same number.
-In practice, the chance to find a global optimum is sometimes increased more than by sqrt(M) with this "deep" strategy.
+This method is most effective on complex functions, possibly with noisy fluctuations near the global solution that are not very expensive to calculate and that have a large iteration budget.
+Tests have shown that on smooth functions that have many strongly competing minima this "deep" method considerably increases the chance to find a global solution relative to the CBiteOpt class, but still requires several runs at different random seeds.
+When using this method, the iteration budget increases but the number of required optimization attempts usually decreases.
+In practice, it is not always possible to predict the convergence time increase of the CBiteOptDeep class, but increase does correlate to its M parameter.
+For sure, CBiteOptDeep class often produces better solutions than the CBiteOpt class.

 ## Notes ##

-Strategy's hyper-parameters (probabilities) were pre-selected and should not be changed.
+Method's hyper-parameters (probabilities) were pre-selected and should not be changed.

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
 Running 10 times is a minimal general requirement.
-This strategy is hugely probabilistic and it depends on its initial state, which is selected randomly.
+This method is hugely probabilistic and it depends on its initial state, which is selected randomly.
 In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
 Based on the